aragon/protocol-dashboard/README.md

  _For a detailed guide on how to achieve this, see more instructions [here](https://github.com/1hive/celeste-subgraph)._

-You can also setup the [court services](https://github.com/1hive/celeste-backend/tree/master/packages/services), which include some automation for auto-revealing commitments, penalty settlements and heartbeats.
+You can also setup the [court services](https://github.com/1hive/celeste-backend/tree/master/packages/services), which include some automation for penalty settlements and heartbeats.

 To start populating Celeste with disputes, you can use the [CLI tool](https://github.com/1hive/celeste-backend/tree/master/packages/cli).